 There are some real estate asset managers who prefer to control most, if not all, aspects of a real estate investment.
 Vertically integrated real estate companies are organized to handle all the following aspects of the real estate investment process: capital raising, acquisitions, property management and construction.
 Generally speaking, vertically integrated real estate firms are comprised of several business units that all operate as distinct entities.
 In contrast, there are managers who prefer to focus on certain aspects of the real estate investing process.

 At Origin, we choose the latter approach because being vertically integrated can create conflicts of interest between management and investors.
 An investment manager who also manages the properties has an inherent conflict of interest because a property can easily generate tens of thousands of additional dollars in property management fees.

 Thus, the dialogue of whether to hold or sell an investment can easily turn to the well-being of the employees and the property management revenue stream.
 That can compromise a decision to sell the property at the optimal time and price.
 For that reason, we believe it’s a best practice to hire the best third-party management team for the job.
 One of our compelling value propositions as a fund manager is that we focus solely on asset management and work with best-in-class property managers to carry out our business plan.

-Fund managers who adhere to these five strategies not only limit risks while still driving high returns, but also likely have their investors’ best interest in mind.
-We’ve seen value-add real estate investments underperform because the fund manager has failed to follow one or more of these strategies.
+Real estate asset managers who adhere to these five strategies not only limit risks while still driving high returns, but also likely have their investors’ best interest in mind.
+We’ve seen value-add real estate investments under-perform because the fund manager has failed to follow one or more of these strategies.
 Investors will be rewarded if they’re vigilant to discuss these behind-the-scenes details with their managers and ask questions about how risk is managed.